RamprasadDamodar/new_project/readme.md

 ## Overview

 This project demostrates deploying the InfraStore application in kubernetes cluster ( i have used minikube for execution ).
-It is designed to help you get hands-on experience with CI/CD automation, Kubernetes deployment with auto-scaling feature in a more secure manner.
+It is designed to help you get hands-on experience with CI/CD automation, Kubernetes deployment with best security practices.

 ## Project Goals